 Ancillary Dwelling Unit (ADU)

-Under the City of Yes for Housing Opportunity, New York City significantly expanded where and how Accessory Dwelling Units (ADUs)—also referred to as ancillary dwelling units—are allowed, making it easier to add small, independent housing units within existing buildings or on zoning lots.
+Under the City of Yes for Housing Opportunity (adopted on 12/5/24), New York City significantly expanded where and how Ancillary Dwelling Units (ADUs)—also referred to as accessory dwelling units—are allowed, making it easier to add small, independent housing units within existing buildings or on zoning lots.

 Core ADU rules (City of Yes)